RSGInc/SPF_tool/README.md

 ### Installation
-The easiest installation is to clone this repo and create your spa_tool conda environment with this command:
+The easiest installation is to clone this repo and create your spf_tool conda environment with this command:
 `conda env create -f environment.yml`

 ### Usage

 The SPF is now a command line program with flagged arguments specifying necessary directory locations, following a usage structure similar to ActivitySim and PopulationSim.
-The command line provides a single point of entry to the SPA Tool "pipeline":
+The command line provides a single point of entry to the SPf Tool "pipeline":

-`python spa_tool -c configs -d data`
+`python spf_tool -c configs -d data`

 It has two mandatory arguments:
 - --configs, -c "path/to/config"